CSNW/sql-bricks/readme.md

 // SELECT * FROM user WHERE first_name = 'Fred'
 ```

-The SQL Bricks API also allows "javascript-friendly" object literals:
+The SQL Bricks API also allows object literals everywhere they make sense for a more idiomatic API:

 ```javascript
 update('user').set({'first_name': 'Fred', 'last_name': 'Flintstone'});